jtFuruhata/zenbuHQ/README.md

     - WARNING move `.code-workspace` files to these `.vscode`
     - change: zenbuVSCode opens `$1.code-workspace` in `ws/*/.vscode` automatically
         - you may use `default` for `ws` and `HQ` for `zenbuHQ`. default is `default`
-        - you may check this exec mode by `$zenbuModeConsole` from scripts
+        - you may check this exec mode by `$zenbuModeRun` from scripts
     - change: zenbuVSCode no longer ssh-add $SSH_KEY at starting and zenbuSummoner -k at terminating
         - please use `addkey` and `zs -k` manually if necessary
         - zenbuConsole(zenbuOpenner) which is parent still recall agent at terminating